arpitbbhayani/articles/blogs/function-overloading.md

   return fn(*args, **kwargs)
 ```

-The method fetches the appropriate function from the virtual namespace and if it does not find any function it raises an `Exception`; if it does then it simple invokes it and returns the value.
-This way get invoke an overloaded function using number of arguments as distinguishing factor.
+The method fetches the appropriate function from the virtual namespace and if it does not find any function it raises an `Exception`; if it does then it invokes it and returns the value.
+This way `get` invoke an overloaded function using the number of arguments as the distinguishing factor.

 ## Function overloading in action
 Once all the code is put into place we could see function overloading in action.
 We define two area functions and decorate each using `overload` decorator, as shown below